ionic-team/capacitor-site/pages/docs/v3/apis/push-notifications.md

 removeAllDeliveredNotifications() => Promise<void>
 ```

-Removes all the notifications from the notifications screen.
+Remove all the notifications from the notifications screen.

+**Since:** 1.0.0

 --------------------